cgwire/zou/docs/configuration.md

 # Configuration

 Zou requires several configuration parameters.
-In the following you will find the list of all expected parameters.
+In the following, you will find the list of all expected parameters.

 ## Database